Growing Asian Healthcare Market Expands Opportunities for Devicemakers

 For the 13 countries in Asia, the report said the combined healthcare expenditure was $753 billion in 2005.
 But the report specifically focused on the healthcare sectors in five countries — Australia, China, India, Japan and South Korea — which Kalorama said have a combined value of approximately $31.63 billion in 2007.

-India also has a “highly unregulated regulatory setup,” but is in the process of establishing regulatory norms, the report said.
-The medical device market there increased from approximately $550 million in 1993 to roughly $1.3 billion in 2006 and is expected to grow at a rate of roughly 7.2 percent annually until 2010.
+The medical device market in India increased from approximately $550 million in 1993 to roughly $1.3 billion in 2006 and is expected to grow at a rate of roughly 7.2 percent annually until 2010, the report added.

 The Japanese medical device market, worth $19.27 billion in 2006, is the largest in the region and the second largest in the world, Kalorama said.
-However, it is expected to show the least growth — at a CAGR of 1.49 percent over the next five-year period — among the five countries.
+However, it is expected to show the least growth over the next five-year period among the five countries.

-Finally, the South Korean medical device industry is estimated to have been $2.61 billion in 2006, with an expected CAGR of 5.1 percent until 2010, to reach roughly $3.18 billion.
+Finally, the South Korean medical device industry is estimated to have been worth $2.61 billion in 2006, and is expect to reach roughly $3.18 billion by 2010.